ZehraKoksal/Y-ARS/Polaryzer/README.md

 **metadata_individuals**

-In the metadata output file, the individuals presented in each row correspond to the respective row of the phylogenetic tree (tree layer).
-The variants in each tree layer were observed in the sequences of the respective metadata output row.
-In this example, variant a was found in all individuals 1 to 10, and variant b was only found in individuals 2, 3 and 4.
-Variants that could not be separated into different branches were represented in one tree layer (like variants i and j).
-In this case, the sequences corresponding to this tree layer (individuals 11 and 12) were each found in at least one of the variants (i and j).
+In t

 <img src="/Images/output_phyltree_metadata.png" alt="Input file style" width="700"/>

-**contradictory_variants**

-For certain variants - including those resulting from sequencing errors, recurrent mutations or backmutations - variants with contradictory pairwise hierarchical relationships are ignored for the tree generation, but saved as "contradictory variants".

-**ambiguous_variants**

-Based on the pairwise relationships, the final hierarchical order of the variants is established.
-For some variants, an explicit position in the tree could not be determined.
-These variants have ambiguous positions in the tree.

 ### 4) Additional Information and Contact
-More information on the software are available in [our publication:](https://www.mdpi.com/2073-4425/14/10/1837)
+More information on the software are available in [our publication:]()

-For reporting bugs, comments or questions, you are welcome to contact zehra.koksal@sund.ku.dk.
+For reporting bugs, comments or questions, you are welcome to contact zehra.koksal@liu.se

 ### 5) Referencing

 Please cite:
-Köksal, Z.; Børsting, C.; Gusmão, L.; Pereira, V. SNPtotree—Resolving the Phylogeny of SNPs on Non-Recombining DNA.
-Genes 2023, 14, 1837. https://doi.org/10.3390/genes14101837